AUTs and Settings

 On Unix and macOS, using a shell script works as expected, assuming the actual application's executable is known to Squish.

 On Windows, once the batch file is created, it is necessary to make one small adjustment to the line where the application is started.
-To allow Squish to hook into the application, the AUT must be started with a small wrapper application called dllpreload.exe.
+To allow Squish to hook into the application, the AUT must be started with a small helper application called dllpreload.exe.

 The change is easy to make.
 Let's assume that the application we want to test is called myapp.exe.
 Normally we could run it simply by putting its name in the batch file on a line of its own like this: